 APA is an acronym for the American Psychological Association.
 The APA format is a style of documentation of sources used by the American Psychological Association.
 It is mainly used by researchers and students in the social sciences, for example, anthropology, psychology, sociology, etc., as well as those in education and other fields.
+(The key differences between MLA and APA)

 The APA format was first published in a psychological bulletin in 1929, the article laid out the basic guideline of the referring format.
 Subsequently, these guidelines were developed into the APA publication manual.
 The APA was initially proposed for the social sciences in an attempt to allow researchers and students to communicate information about their experiments and ideas in a consistent manner.

 Having a consistent style and sticking to it will allow readers to know how to look for and locate the sources cited in journal articles in a particular field.
 The APA citation guide provides the necessary information on how to go about the in-text citations as well as the reference page.
+(Can you cite Wikipedia?)

 APA, over the years, has become one of the most common referencing formats among others like Chicago and MLA referencing formats.
 When writing a paper, it is essential to know which referring format you are to adhere to.
 However, if you have never used a particular format before, you might find it rather challenging, as different formats have different writing styles and guidelines.

-How Does The APA Format Work?
+How Does the APA Format Work?

 When you are using the APA format, there are two main things you need to know.
 They are In-text citations and the reference page.